kunaljainwin/Starflix/README.md

 Solution : To create a website where  users can quickly make choice .

-## Getting Started with Create React App

 ## Project overview
 A website to get recommendations, find trending movies and shows, Watch movie-trailers at one click.
 Made for binge as well as casual watchers.

 ## System Requirements
 To use app : A browser
-To clone this app follow : [sadfakfaf](https://github.com/kunaljainwin/Starflix/blob/master/RECEPIE.md)
+To clone this app follow : [Recepie.md](https://github.com/kunaljainwin/Starflix/blob/master/RECEPIE.md)

 ## Customer Support
 rultimatrix@gmail.com (Kunal jain(Scrum Master))